genomewalker/bam-filter/README.md

                  [--debug] [--version]
                  bam

-A simple tool to calculate metrics from a BAM file and filter references to be used with Woltka
+A simple tool to calculate metrics from a BAM file and filter references with uneven coverage.

 positional arguments:
   bam                   BAM file containing aligned reads